krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 ## Wednesday

 * Melanie Archer - What makes a good Pull request?
-* Matt Bechtel - TOPIC
+* Matt Bechtel - What is the 'params' hash?
 * Mason O'Neal - TOPIC
-* Lyndsey Williams - TOPIC
+* Lyndsey Williams - What is the difference between `GET` and `POST`?
 * Lucas Mathis - TOPIC

 ## Thursday